Prateek421/Jeanie-your-personal-genie-companion./README.md

 # Jeanie-your-personal-genie-companion.

-Note:  the face_model.h5 file was too big and couldn't be uploaded on github
+Note:  the files containing the saved models for face and voice (.h5) couldn't be uploaded on github as they exceed upload size limit of github.